 Watch the Full Photoshop for Beginners Course

-Jump straight to the Photoshop technique you want to master:
+Jump straight to the Photoshop for beginners section you want to master:

 What You'll Learn

-- How to use Photoshop layers and layer styles
+- How to use Adobe Photoshop layers and layer styles

 - How to work with color and adjustment layers